China National Petroleum Corporation: History

 In June 1997, the company bought a 60.3% stake in the Aktobe Oil Company of Kazakhstan, and in July 1997 CNPC won an oil contract for the Intercampo oilfield and East Caracoles oilfield in Venezuela.

 In July 1998, the government restructured the company in accordance with the upstream and downstream principle of the oil industry. and CNPC spun off most of its domestic assets into a separate company, PetroChina.
 On 5 November 2007, HK listed PetroChina was listed as an A-share in the Shanghai Stock Exchange.

+Driven by China's increasing energy needs and supported by the government's Go Out policy, CNPC was among the state-owned enterprises which expanded internationally.
+Because the more accessible oil resources had already been claimed, CNPC and other enterprises entered less politically stable countries with greater political and security risks.

-In 2012, a CNPC subsidiary, the Bank of Kunlun, was sanctioned because of its financial relationship with the Islamic Revolutionary Guard Corps and the Quds Force.
+In 2012, a CNPC subsidiary, the Bank of Kunlun, was sanctioned by the United States because of its financial relationship with the Islamic Revolutionary Guard Corps and the Quds Force.

 In July 2013, CNPC and Eni signed a $4.2 billion deal to acquire a 20% stake in a Mozambique offshore natural gas block.

 In June 2014, the "head of a key China National Petroleum subsidiary was recalled to Beijing" and fell "from public view".
 Replacement of China National Petroleum's top representative in Canada was announced in July.

+In February 2022, CNPC and Russia's Gazprom signed a supply contract for 10 bcm per year through the Far Eastern route.

+Following the 2022 Russian invasion of Ukraine the company continued doing business in Russia and was listed on Ukraine's International Sponsors of War along with Sinopec for continuing to pay Russian taxes.

+In July 2025, CNPC launch an international communication center to "tell China’s petroleum story well and spread China’s petroleum voice."